GastonPini/Protein-Structures/README.md

 ## Estructura:

-Name: name of the structure.
+Nombre: name of the structure.
 pH: salt concentration at which the structure is functional.
 ID_especie: identification of the species to which the structure corresponds.
 Bd_fuentes: database where it comes from.